bahrmichael/eve-pos-taxer/README.md

 * `corpId` contains the EvE ID of the corporation
 * `corpName` contains the name of the corporation to be displayed in the output, may be a nickname
 * `key` contains the key code for the EvE XML API.
+The API must provide access to WalletJournal and StarbaseList (access mask: 1572864).
 * `vCode` contains the verification code for the EvE XML API.
+The API must provide access to WalletJournal and StarbaseList (access mask: 1572864).

 Each entry in `location_whitelist` consists of the following JSON: